-Separate from the literature on movies, there is also a theoretical and empirical literature on contract renegotiation.
-As in the literature on movie contracts, one can distinguish between papers where renegotiation can occur as the last move in a static model, versus papers where renegotiation is part of a relational contract.
-Benmelech and Bergman (2008) and Cai, Li, and Zhou (2010) are examples of the former.
-Benmelech and Bergman find that US airlines are able to renegotiate their lease obligations when their financial position is poor and the liquidation value of their fleet is low because the low liquidation value causes the lessors to accepted renegotiation rather than repossess the aircraft.
-Cai et al. study renegotiation of incentive contracts in the Chinese banking industry and show that, despite ex post renegotiation, formal incentive contracts affect worker effort.
-Our paper differs from these two (and from other theoretical papers that analyze static models) in that our renegotiation is a unilateral transfer from the distributor to the exhibitor that reduces the formal revenue share that must be paid to the distributor.
-This unilateral transfer occurs after all decisions about the movie have been taken and so cannot be equilibrium play as the last move in a static model.
-Rather, our relational renegotiation occurs only because the future relationship is valuable.
+Third, separate from the literature on movies, there is also a theoretical and empirical literature on contract renegotiation.
+For example, Benmelech and Bergman (2008) find that US airlines are able to renegotiate their lease obligations when their financial position is poor and the liquidation value of their fleet is low because the low liquidation value causes the lessors to accepted renegotiation rather than repossess the aircraft.
+Similarly, Cai, Li, and Zhou (2010) study renegotiation of incentive contracts in the Chinese banking industry and show that, despite ex post renegotiation, formal incentive contracts affect worker effort.
+In our paper renegotiation is a unilateral transfer from the distributor to the exhibitor, reducing the formal revenue share that must be paid to the distributor.
+This unilateral transfer occurs after all decisions about the movie have been taken, not as a simultaneous quid pro quo: the distributor would be unwilling to reduce its revenue share if there were not a valuable future relationship with the exhibitor.